 According to the Centers for Disease Control and Prevention, "each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics, and at least 23,000 people die each year as a direct result of these infections."
-And a recent study found that unless action is taken, these infections would kill more people worldwide by 2050 than cancer does today.
+And a recent study estimated that unless action is taken, these infections could kill more people worldwide by 2050 than cancer does today.

 HEALTH PROFESSIONALS RAISING THE ALARM

 The calls for action from the public health community are growing louder, and more urgent.
 For instance, World Health Organization officials said: "Without urgent, coordinated action by many stakeholders, the world is headed for a post-antibiotic era, in which common infections and minor injuries which have been treatable for decades can once again kill."

 Doctors are also overwhelmingly concerned.
 In a poll released by MASSPIRG and Consumer Reports, 93% of doctors polled said they were concerned about the practice of using antibiotics on healthy animals for growth promotion and disease prevention.
 In addition, 85% of doctors polled said that in the last year, one or more of their patients had a presumed or confirmed case of a drug-resistant infection.

 IT’S TIME FOR ACTION ON ANTIBIOTIC OVERUSE

 MASSPIRG is organizing the public to push for change.
 We’ve collected more than 200,000 petitions from citizens and families, built a coalition of more than 30,000 doctors and members of the medical community, and enlisted the support of farmers who raise their livestock without misusing antibiotics.

 Large farming operations and the drug industry have resisted change, and have so far blocked efforts in Congress and from government agencies.
 But now, we're working to convince big restaurants to pressure these farms to change their practices.